alljoyn/extras-webdocs/docs/develop/api-guide/notification/cpp.md

 When the method is called, the application must dismiss the notification it holds.

-The identifiers to the notification are - mgsId and appId which are the parameters of the method
+The identifiers to the notification are - `mgsId` and `appId` which are the parameters of the method

 #### Start the consumer

-Start the consumer and pass it the bus attachment and the notificationReceiver implmented in [Implement the notificationReceiver interface][implement-notificationreceiver-interface].
+Start the consumer and pass it the bus attachment and the notificationReceiver implemented in [Implement the notificationReceiver interface][implement-notificationreceiver-interface].

 ```cpp
 conService->initReceive(busAttachment, Receiver);